emmajsadams/ts-database/README.md

 # Development

-- Execute `yarn run lint` in the project directory to lint all project files using https://eslint.org/
+- Execute `yarn run lint` in the project directory to lint all project files using https://eslint.org/.
 - Execute `yarn run fix-lint` in the project directory to automatically fix all linting errors that can be automatically fixed.
-- Execute `yarn run format` in the project directory to format all project files using https://prettier.io/
+- Execute `yarn run format` in the project directory to check the format for all project files using https://prettier.io/ and confirm it complies with the standard.
+- Execute `yarn run fix-format` in the project directory to automatically fix the format of all files using https://prettier.io/.
-- Execute `yarn run build` in the project directory to compile all https://www.typescriptlang.org/ project files using the tsconfig.json settings specified in the root of this repository into the
+- Execute `yarn run build` in the project directory to compile all https://www.typescriptlang.org/ project files using the tsconfig.json settings specified in the root of this repository into the /bin folder.
-- Execute `yarn run test` in the project directory to run all the https://mochajs.org/ tests for the project
+- Execute `yarn run test` in the project directory to run all the https://mochajs.org/ tests for the project.

+Note that installing TypeScript, Mocha, EsLint, Prettier, and EditorConfig extensions for your editor automates the need to run these scripts.
+I use VSCode for example which supports all these.

 # File Structure